Published

 Incoming

-This folder allows the data steward(s)–who are granted write permission–to add project data, documents, and metadata that are ready to be archived in the RDR.
-Your data manager will then properly organize the files dropped into this folder.
-Alternatively, the data steward(s) can email project data to their data manager or technician for filing in the RDR.
+This folder is used to add project data, documents, and metadata that are ready to be archived in the RDR.
+Data Steward(s) have write permissions and should add data after they have been reviewed for metadata completeness.
+The projects Data Custodian will then properly organize the files that were dropped into this folder.
+Projects may use alternate methods for archiving data in the RDR (e.g., email data to their data manager).

 Note